cabanmichal/aoc2023/README.md

-# aoc2023
+# Advent of code 2023
-Attempts to solve some of the tasks while learning Apache Groovy
+Attempts to solve some of the tasks while learning Apache Groovy.